ElektraInitiative/libelektra/doc/help/elektra-faq.md

 [Please open an issue](https://git.libelektra.org/issues).
 You can simply remove all template text and it is enough if the issue only contains your question.
-If you want you can [label it as question](https://git.libelektra.org/issues/labels/question), but we can also categorize it for you.
+If you are unsure, [label it as question](https://git.libelektra.org/issues/labels/question).

 Please do not waste too much time to find something out yourself.
 Information where people get stuck is valuable to improve Elektra and its documentation.
 Even if you find out directly after you posted the question: the pointer can be helpful for other people having the same problem.

 ## Isn't it Easier to Implement a new Parser Than to use Elektra?

 No, it is not.
-And even if it were, the story does not end with implementing a configuration file parser but, at least, you also need:
+And the story does not end with implementing a configuration file parser.
+You also need:

 - operating-system-specific code to locate configuration files
 - tools to change the configuration files
 - validation to make such changes user-friendly

 Every successful project has implemented many features Elektra has.
 But Elektra has the distinctive advantage that you can pick the features as you need them.
 Not used plugins do not cause any overhead or dependency.
 If you need new plugins or bindings, there is a community which can help you.
 Furthermore, Elektra has a defined API and you can swap implementations as needed.